- Borrow & Request

 The FDLP symbol is posted at each entryway to the Valley Library, indicating that the Library is a congressionally designated depository for U.S. Government documents.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)

 As a selective depository we determine which publications of the federal government should be added to our collection.
-The Valley Library is also participating in a shared repository arrangement with the Oregon State Library, University of Oregon, and Portland State University.
+The Valley Library participates in a shared repository arrangement with the Oregon State Library, University of Oregon, and Portland State University.
 We have agreed to select and keep all publications of the following federal agencies on behalf of the state of Oregon:

 For a complete summary of holdings by all four libraries participating in Oregon's regional collection, see the Oregon Regional Federal Depository Collection Holdings List.
 More information concerning the Federal Depository Program in Oregon, including regional contacts, is found on the Federal Government Information page on the Oregon State Library website.